costaber/omni-flow/weekly-meetings.md

 ## June 30, 2023

 - Talk about the future work
     - Validation layer
     - Unit and integration tests
 - Evaluate the next steps: Paper writing

 ## July 21, 2023

 - Report Structure
     - Proposed Solution
     - Implementation
 - How the metrics results should be approached
     - Graphs

+## July 28, 2023

+- Benchmarks enhancement
+    - Find official workflow examples for each cloud providers, ideally with use-cases supported by `omni-flow`
+    - Compare the example workflow with the generated by renderers (file dimension, ...)
+    - Not required to benchmark the framework in multiple machines, with different specs